garciademarina/osclass-image-upload/README.md

 # image uploader plugin

- Compatible with Osclass version 3.1 and up
+Compatible with Osclass version 3.1 and up.
- Osclass plugin that improve upload image process
+Osclass plugin that improve upload image process.

 Replace the upload process and use javascript library fine uploader and jquery.